vuongducphuong/documentation/content/applications/websites/ecommerce/managing_products/price_management.rst

 website-specific prices - different from the price on the product template - based on the **country group**, **currency**, **minimum quantity**, **period**, or **variant**.
 You can create as many pricelists as needed, but it is mandatory to have at least one pricelist configured per website.
-If no custom pricelists are added, Odoo defaults to the **Public Pricelist** for all websites.
+If no custom pricelists are added, Leansoft defaults to the **Public Pricelist** for all websites.

 .. seealso::
    :doc:`/applications/sales/sales/products_prices/prices/pricing`